AmaanSyed110/Youtube-Video-Summarizer/README.md

 ## Requirements
 - Python 3.10

-- Gemini Pro model api key (Note: Ensure you have the necessary credentials and permissions to access the Gemini Pro API)
+- Gemini Pro model api key (Note: Ensure you have the necessary credentials and permissions to access the Gemini Pro API).

 - Obtain API credentials from the makersuit platform.